 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Review received from RL of St Austell on 24/08/2014
+Review received from AH of St Helier, Jersey on 02/11/2022

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The horses are native Tibetan horses; small and calm, very strong, hardy and sure-footed, ideally adapted to the terrain and altitude.
 The escort team take great pride in their horses and prefer to look after the horses themselves, although riders may be allowed to help if desired.
-The pace of the ride is not fast, due to the altitude and the walking pace gives ample opportunity to take in the stunning scenery as well as a chance to stretch your legs.
+The pace of the ride is not fast, due to the altitude and the walking pace, this gives ample opportunity to take in the stunning scenery as well as a chance to stretch your legs.

 Riders should have a good sense of balance and no fear of heights to participate in this trek as this ride involves long ascents and steep descents.
 Riders must be fit and healthy as the ride is at an altitude between 3400 and 5200m (11000 - 16000ft), although acclimatisation is progressive.
 There are stretches where you will need to lead your horse e.g. across bridges and steep descents.